hvianna/audioMotion.js/docs/server.md

 + Copy the `public` folder to the document root of your web server - you can rename it to anything you want;
 + Add your music files to the `music` folder (or create an **alias** to map the `/music` URL to another folder - see [configuration examples](#server-configuration-examples) below);
 + Add image and video files to the `backgrounds` folder, to be used as [Background](users-manual.md#background) options.

+You can also run the app locally with Node.js - see the [Building audioMotion](building.md) section.

 ?> Directory listing must be enabled for the file explorer to work - the included `.htaccess` file should be enough if you're using an Apache-compatible web server.